Our commitment to how we have made our website accessible for you

 - iPhone 8, iOS version 12, Safari 12.

 - iPhone 7, iOS version 12, Safari 12.

 - Samsung Galaxy J3, Android version 8, Chrome 74.

 Please note: you may experience issues with older versions of mobile website browsers.
 Best advice is to use the most up-to-date internet browser (Firefox or Chrome) for your mobile device.

 - April 2021: we have used tooltips for the industry specific terminology used throughout this website.
 We feel this is a fun and much better solution than using nothing, and goes a long way to improving plain English and clear language.
-We have also added an Increase Size of Information option at the bottom right-side of the yellow navigation bar at the top of webpages, that shows you options for increasing or decreasing the size of all information on our website.
-And last but not least… we have done extensive text editing of content on our website and have worked on Plain English and clear language issues, however, it is a tricky task with no precise finish or ending.
+We have also added an Increase Size of Information option, at the bottom right-side of the yellow navigation bar at the top of webpages, that shows you options for increasing or decreasing the size of all information on our website.
+And last but not least… we have done extensive text editing and worked on Plain English and clear language issues.

 We monitor and manage designs to make sure they keep working wel…